entur/design-system/README.md

 _NOTICE: these instructions are for MAC OS_

-### Cloning the repo from Github
+### Cloning the repo from GitHub

-The repo is available at [Github](https://github.com/entur/design-system).
-To clone it you need to set up an ssh key on you mac and add the public key to you Github account (i.e. authenticate your computer).
+The repo is available at [GitHub](https://github.com/entur/design-system).
+To clone it you need to set up an ssh key on you mac and add the public key to you GitHub account (i.e. authenticate your computer).
 If you've already done this, you can skip the next step

-- Follow [Githubs guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) on how to set up you ssh key connection
+- Follow [GitHubs guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) on how to set up you ssh key connection

 After you ssh key is set up, run the following script:
 `git clone git@github.com:entur/design-system.git`

-Alteratively, click the `clone` button on the Github repo page and follow the instructions.
+Alteratively, click the `clone` button on the GitHub repo page and follow the instructions.

 ### Install dependencies and build packages